Arrows move the cursor (which automatically select the closest lepicon)

 I tried to make a game of how I remember the classic Lemmings to be like, I don't want to go check how the original game actually worked, I want to do it using only my sweet (and maybe distorted) memories as guides.

 The game is close to be playable but not quite finished.
-There are only two levels (which are very simple to make) but they haven't been balanced yet.
+There are some "tutorial" levels and 2 more complex (which are very simple to make) but they haven't been balanced yet.

-If anyone has any idea on how to speed up the level generator process (it's taking around 4 seconds to load) as I'm not quite a programmer.
+If anyone has any idea on how to speed up the level generator process (it's taking around 4 seconds to load).

-And if there is anyone interested on working on some music for the game just let me know (I suck at it, but will give a try)
+And if there is anyone interested on working on some music for the game just let me know (music isn't really my thing, but will give it a try)

 -Added some easy levels for a quick way to learn how things work.
 Does anyone actually feel there is a need for tutorials? (personally, I'm not a big fan of them)